 Bergen (Global Adventures): The Norwegian government has decided to postpone the salvage of submarine U-864, citing technical uncertainties.
 The cabinet said it needs more answers about risks involved raising the World War II wreck that sank with a hazardous cargo west of the island of Fedje.
 “We want to conduct more thorough studies to ensure that this is conducted in a manner that is both secure as well as safe for the environment,” said Fisheries Minister Lisbeth Berg-Hansen.

-The former German submarine that now rests on the seafloor at a depth of 492 feet (150 meter) is surrounded by mystery.
-According to decrypted intercepts of German naval communications with Japan, U-864’s mission was to transport military equipment to Japan, including approximately 67 metric tons (74 tons) of mercury.
+The former German submarine now rests on the seafloor at a depth of 492 feet is surrounded by mystery.
+According to decrypted intercepts of German naval communications with Japan, U-864’s mission was to transport military equipment to Japan, including approximately 67 metric tons of mercury.
 There was some speculation as to whether U-864 was carrying uranium oxide; however, radiation measurements conducted by the Norwegian Coastal Administration in 2005 could find no traces of the mineral.

-On November 11, 2008 the Norwegian Coastal Administration awarded a salvage-contract covering the possible recovery of U-864 and the disposal of its hazardous cargo to Mammoet Salvage BV.
-The Norwegian company did also receive a contract to salvage the Russian nuclear submarine Kursk in 2001 and was confident that it could raise the wreck of the U-864 in a safe manner without harming the environment.
+On November 11, 2008 the NCA awarded a salvage-contract covering the possible recovery of U-864 and the disposal of its hazardous cargo to Mammoet Salvage BV.
+The Norwegian company did also receive a contract to salvage the Russian nuclear submarine Kursk in 2001.
+Norwegian company was confident that it could raise the wreck of the U-864 in a safe manner without harming the environment.
 The Norwegian government approved the operation on January 29, 2009.
 The cost of raising the wrack and disposing the hazardous cargo was estimated at $172 Million (1 billion Kroner).

 The government did not announce a new timeline after its surprise move.